I AM, WE ARE . . . Forthcoming Book

 But even the most seemingly benign choices we make as individuals affect not only the whole of humanity, but like ripples in a pond, affect every other species, ecosystem, biome, the entire ecological viability of Earth, and though few may understand this, even the collective consciousness of the planet itself.

 Because of our cultural programming, the choices we make are almost always those that are an extension of the egoistic beliefs, biases, and prejudices we hold, which always see us as separate and in competition with all others, and for most, even life itself.
-Life is perceived as something to be overcome, beat, won at, conquered, controlled, and subdued.
+Life is perceived as something to be overcome, beat, win at, conquer, control, and subdue.
 As a result, our choices are almost always predicated on survival, self-preservation, self-interests, self-indulgence, constant distraction, and most of all, fear.
 These are very low-vibrational energies that disempower us and do very little to allow us to have a positive impact on others in our lives and the world around us, as we are primarily consumed with fulfilling our own needs.

 There is perhaps no greater fear in western culture than the fear of not being ‘relevant.’
 And how do we become relevant in a consumer/consumption-based society?
 By making money and acquiring ‘things.’
 By getting ahead and “Winning!”